plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/4th Level/Alien Tentacles.md

 ### Alien Tentacles
-*4th-level conjuration*
+*4th-level Conjuration*
 **Casting Time:** 1 action
 **Range:** 90 feet
 **Components:** V, S, M (a piece of tentacle from a giant octopus or a giant squid)
 **Duration:** Concentration, up to 1 minute

-> *Squirming, ebony tentacles erupt from the ground, grasping whatever they feel.*
+> *Squirming, purple tentacles erupt from the ground, grasping whatever they feel.*

 Target a 20-foot square on ground that you can see within range.
 Until this spell ends, this area is difficult terrain.